How long does it take for insurance to pay out after an accident?

 What if the insurance company doesn’t pay what they promised?

-An insurance "bad faith" claims handling is when your insurance company deliberately does something to hurt your chances of receiving a fair payout.
+Bad faith in an insurance claim means that your insurance company has deliberately done something to avoid paying a claim in full.
 Examples include denying legitimate claims, underpaying claims, taking a long time to process a claim or misrepresenting your policy so you get a lower payout.
-If you suspect insurance bad faith, address the issue with your insurance company and if that does not resolve the issue, be prepared to consult an attorney.
+If you suspect insurance bad faith, address the issue with your insurance company, and if that does not resolve the issue, be prepared to consult an attorney.

-Your insurance policy is essentially a contract between you and your insurer.
-Therefore, your insurance company is obligated to provide a payout when you experience a loss that is covered under the terms of the policy.
+Your insurance company is obligated to provide a payout when you experience a loss that is covered under the terms of the policy, as long as your policy was in force and the insurer can't prove any reason for denying the claim.
+You have the right to dispute a claim denial.